top of page

 During the Covid lockdown, when the dog “orphanages” were overcrowded, and I was stuck at home, I thought I would do something positive and offer to help.
 The orphanage had a dog who just was not doing well in the orphanage environment; they said he had a rough beginning and was fearful and had anxiety as a result.
 They had tried to place him but things didn’t work out because of the dogs fears.
 Being in the orphanage only intensified his fears (all the noise and commotion was just too much for the dog) so they said he just needed a quiet place where he could decompress and then they would be better able to adopt him out.

-Since I had studied canine behavior as a hobby for 20 years, and I had rehabilitated fearful dogs before, I said I would be willing to let the dog stay at my house for up to 2 months, and that I would work with him to help desensitize him to the things he feared.
+Since I had studied canine behavior as a hobby for over 20 years, and I had rehabilitated fearful dogs before, I said I would be willing to let the dog stay at my house for up to 2 months, and that I would work with him to help desensitize him to the things he feared.
 We had a very detailed discussion about the dogs behavior, and to summarize, I was told he was a level 1 biter (this means air snapping – no contact made – I will attach a bite scale at the end of this post), that he was toy guarding, and guarding his previous owner.
 I told them I would only work with level 1, that I had no experience with level 2 and above, and I stressed the importance of them telling me if there were any level 2 or higher bites - they said there weren’t.
 I told them I could help with the toy guarding, but they had to handle the people guarding; they said they would come to my house and work with him on the people guarding.
 I also stressed that I only had 2 months to donate, as I had to go back to work after that, which would mean I would be traveling.
 I made it CLEAR that I had no intention of adopting the dog; they understood and agreed to resume responsibility for the dog after that, but felt they would have him adopted out by then as they were actively searching for an appropriate home for him, so it wouldn’t be a problem.

 I went to the orphanage to meet Buddy.
 He was very skittish, as I expected.
 I ignored him and waited for him to approach me.
 There was a worker in the room who had been taking care of him during his time at the orphanage, feeding and giving his medications, and he did go to her for pets, so that was a good sign that he had the ability to get comfortable with people after getting to know them.
 It took him quite a while to come to me, and when he finally did, he only stayed for a second and then ran away (he was afraid but was choosing flight instead of fight, so that was a good sign).
 He also wouldn’t take any treats from me (signs of fear and being “over threshold” – I’ll explain this in a future post).
 After a while I took him for a walk so that he could get to know me one on one.
 He seemed to enjoy the walks, but it was obvious he was not comfortable with me and he was very nervous.
 I visited the orphanage several times over the next week to take him for walks to allow him to get used to me a bit.
 My observation of him was that he was very afraid, but he was getting used to knowing that seeing me meant that he got to get away from the noise of the kennels and go on a walk.